dustinpfister/blog_posts/_posts/js-javascript-if.md

 layout: post
 categories: js
 id: 390
-updated: 2019-02-25 20:56:28
+updated: 2019-02-25 20:57:38
-version: 1.2
+version: 1.3
 ---

-In this post I will be writing about javaScript if statements, and other related concerns when working with conditionals in general when making a javaScript project.
+In this post I will be writing about [javaScript if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statements, and other related concerns when working with conditionals in general when making a javaScript project.

 <!-- more -->